gagandeepsinghj/dre-2-sf-flows/src/prompts/SalesforceFlowExpert.md

   - References must be case-sensitive exact matches
   - No dangling or invalid references allowed
   - All referenced elements must be defined before being referenced
+  - remove any connector whose targetReference does not exist as element name
 - Assignment Validation:
   - Each assignment element MUST contain at least one assignmentItems element
   - assignmentItems must specify: